You are logged in as

 Year 9 students work with a specialist teacher.
 This programme includes learning units based on philosophy, anthropology, neuroscience, political science, and sustainable development.
 Students complete an individual ‘impact project’ over the semester.

-From Year 11, there are opportunities to continue with Philosophy, the Australasian Brain Bee Competition (neuroscience-based), Model United Nations, Model European Union, and Senior Future Problem Solving.
+In Year 11, there is no formal ACEE option, however there are opportunities to continue with Philosophy, the Australasian Brain Bee Competition (neuroscience-based), Model United Nations, Model European Union, and Senior Future Problem Solving.
 Gifted and talented senior students also have the opportunity for extension, enrichment, and acceleration within specific learning areas, such as English, Mathematics and Science.
 Higher level extension can be gained from New Zealand Scholarship examinations and/or enrolment in the University of Canterbury STAR Programmes and/or university papers in Years 12–13.

 Dancers in Years 12–13 can enjoy the experience of a Ballet Company.
 Following on from our Year 11 Ballet and Dance Studies programme, this co-curricular subject (four+ hours/week, outside of academic classes) continues with balletic technique, performance training and productions, specialist guest tutors, and NCEA Dance credits (across the dance genres) each year.
 Dancers may also take the highest pre-professional examination of Solo Performance Diploma, and it is also possible to gain University Entrance in NCEA Dance over the two–year period in the Company.
 Year 13 dancers, having completed the five–year Ballet Academy course (if commencing in Year 9), graduate with our St Andrew’s College Ballet Academy Diploma (those with fewer years due to commencing later, may apply for cross-credits from prior study, or alternatively gain the Ballet Academy Certificate).
 Experienced dancers who are new to the programme are very welcome to apply to join the Company.